 The best way to ensure you hit adequate K2 intake is to make sure you eat foods like kale, broccoli, soybeans, and collard greens.
 However, that may not be realistic for everyone: if it’s not, a K2 supplement is the next best thing.

-People who are specifically concerned about their bone health may also want to take a vitamin K2 supplement, since several clinical trials have found that vitamin K supplementation can increase bone density in the lumbar spine (1).
+People who are specifically concerned about their bone health may also want to take a vitamin K2 supplement since several clinical trials have found that vitamin K supplementation can increase bone density in the lumbar spine (1).

 Vitamin K2 could also be useful for improving cardiovascular health, as many of the proteins that rely on vitamin K are associated with reducing the buildup of plaque inside your arteries.
-Beyond bone health and heart health, there are a few special groups who are particularly prone to vitamin K2 deficiency.
+Beyond bone health and heart health, there are a few special groups who are particularly prone to a vitamin K2 deficiency.

-These groups include people with celiac disease and people who have had gastric bypass surgery or other weight loss surgeries.
+These groups include people with celiac disease and people who have had gastric bypass surgery or other weight-loss surgeries.
 These conditions affect your ability to absorb vitamin K, which puts you at risk for deficiency in the long run.